 ClimateStations.com - Descriptive Climatological Graphs and Charts for Ten Major Metropolitan Area Weather Stations Distributed Across the United States

 The charts can be perused by teachers, students, planners, decision makers, and general weather enthusiasts – for some specified purpose(s), or simply for their own sake.
-The primary focus is purposely visualizations, but raw supporting data are usually available upon request.
+The primary focus is visualization, but raw supporting data are usually available upon request.

 Charts pertaining to the current year in question are updated on a semi-weekly to semi-monthly basis.
 Public data sources were (are) utilized to acquire the raw data, with attributions given, and generation of the assorted in climate statistics and creation of their graphical depictions done on an original, “in-house” basis.